-Hello Lovely White Modern French Kitchen Tour [Part 2] continues with decor ideas, shopping resources, and photos of my attempts to create a simple, serene, wabi sabi, timeless and tranquil white Modern French kitchen.
-While our kitchen isn’t on par with fantasy-designed spaces I feature on the blog to inspire, it humbly reflects just where we are.
+Good morning!
+We worked all day yesterday on the new kitchen reno, and I’m finally seeing the finish line…yay!
+I’ll be sharing the design ideas later this week.
+Until then, Hello Lovely White Modern French Kitchen Tour’s Part 2 continues with decor ideas, shopping resources, and photos of my attempt to create a simple, serene, timeless and tranquil white Modern French kitchen in our former home.
+While the kitchen is far from the fantasy-designed spaces I feature on the blog to inspire, it humbly reflects just where we were.
 Start RIGHT HERE with part one if you missed it.

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.